 Over time, Polish influence on Lithuania became much stronger to the point that Lithuania eventually lost its parity and political power to Poland in the Polish-Lithuanian Commonwealth.

 In the 17th century, during the war between Poland and Russia, the Trakai Island Castle was significantly damaged and remained in ruins until the 20th century.
-Russians, then Germans, then Polish, then again Russians (well, Soviets to be precise) tried to reconstruct it, but different obstacles such as wars and political will (or the lack of thereof) prevented this from happening.
-And only in early 1990s, the castle's reconstruction was finished by already independent Lithuania.
+Russians, then Germans, then Polish, then again Russians (well, Soviets to be precise) tried to reconstruct it, but different obstacles such as wars and political will (or the lack thereof) prevented this from happening.
+And only in the early 1990s, the castle's reconstruction was finished by already independent Lithuania.

 Trakai is a great place for swimming, boating, kayaking, picnicking and other activities of that kind.